MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-event-registration-journey.md

 To begin the event registration process, you’ll need access to the following assets:

-1. **Event:** You can use the Marketing app to create an in-person or online event.
-Creating an event is beyond the scope of this article, but you can learn more here: Set up an event.
+1. **Event**: You can use the Marketing app to create an in-person or online event.
+Creating an event is beyond the scope of this article, but you can learn more here: [Set up an event](set-up-event.md).
-1. **Triggers:** Triggers allow you to respond to customer activities in real time.
+1. **Triggers**: Triggers allow you to respond to customer activities in real time.
 You’ll use three triggers that are included out-of-the-box with the Marketing app: Marketing Event Registration Created, Marketing Event Check-in, and Marketing Event Registration Canceled.
-Learn more: Real-time marketing triggers.
+Learn more: [Real-time marketing triggers](real-time-marketing-triggers.md).
-1. **Email:** Before you create your journey, you’ll need to create emails to welcome attendees, remind attendees of the event, thank attendees, and tell people who didn’t attend that you missed them.
-Learn more: Create a new email and design its content.
+1. **Email**: Before you create your journey, you’ll need to create emails to welcome attendees, remind attendees of the event, thank attendees, and tell people who didn’t attend that you missed them.
+Learn more: [Create a new email and design its content](email-design.md).
-1. **Text message:** One text message is required for the last hour reminder before the event.
+1. **Text message**: One text message is required for the last hour reminder before the event.
 Text messages allow you to communicate with customers directly through their mobile devices.
-Learn more: Create outbound text messages.
+Learn more: [Create outbound text messages](real-time-marketing-outbound-text-messaging.md).

 ## Step 1: Send a welcome email when a user registers for the event